AndreMayerT/vest-technical-test/README.md

 ## Getting Started

-### Prerequisites
+### Pre-Requisites

-Since the whole project is containerized, the only prerequisite is having Docker Engine and Docker Compose installed locally.
+Since the whole project is containerized, the only pre-requisite is having Docker Engine and Docker Compose installed locally.

 - **Docker Engine** <br />
   Please follow the installation guide for your system at https://docs.docker.com/engine/install/